liweinan/ocp-aws-vpc-ipi-examples/README-delete-cloudformation.md

 | PrivateSubnet2 | subnet-0123456789abcdef2 | AWS::EC2::Subnet | CREATE_COMPLETE |
 | PrivateSubnet3 | subnet-0123456789abcdef3 | AWS::EC2::Subnet | CREATE_COMPLETE |

-⚠️  重要提醒：这将删除整个CloudFormation stack和所有相关资源！
+⚠️  Important: This will delete the entire CloudFormation stack and all related resources!
    - Stack: my-cluster-vpc-1750419818
-   - 所有VPC资源（VPC、子网、路由表、安全组等）
+   - All VPC resources (VPC, subnets, route tables, security groups)
-   - 所有网络资源（NAT网关、互联网网关等）
+   - All network resources (NAT gateways, internet gateways)
-   - 其他相关AWS资源
+   - Other related AWS resources

-💡 同事建议：使用 aws cloudformation delete-stack 确保所有资源都被正确删除
+💡 Recommendation: Using aws cloudformation delete-stack ensures all resources are properly deleted

-确定要删除这个CloudFormation stack吗？(y/N): y
+Do you want to delete this CloudFormation stack? (y/N): y

 🏗️  Deleting CloudFormation Stack
 -----------------------------------